Skip to main content

 It is the spring of A.D.
 25. Jesus is thirty-one years old.
 He has not yet been baptized.
 He has not yet called a single apostle.
 The world does not know who he is, and most of his fellow caravan travelers know him only as the unusually thoughtful Damascus scribe who took over as conductor when the original leader fell ill outside Jerusalem.

 He is on the western shore of Lake Urmia, in the highlands of what is now northwestern Iran.
-A wealthy merchant named Cymboyton had built, on one of the small islands offshore, a remarkable thing: a working seminar of comparative religion.
-Thirty plus traditions sent accredited teachers.
-Seventy-five faculty members lived in cottages.
-The casting of lots reshuffled them every new moon.
-There was one and only one rule for keeping a seat on the faculty: you had to represent a religion that recognized God.
+A wealthy merchant named Cymboyton had built, on one of the small islands offshore, a working seminar of comparative religion.
+The arrangement was deliberate to the point of strangeness, and it is worth letting the text describe it in full, because the design of the room turns out to explain the content of the lectures.

 "More than thirty religions and religious cults were represented on the faculty of this temple of religious philosophy.
 These teachers were chosen, supported, and fully accredited by their respective religious groups.
 At this time there were about seventy-five teachers on the faculty, and they lived in cottages each accommodating about a dozen persons.
 Every new moon these groups were changed by the casting of lots.
 Intolerance, a contentious spirit, or any other disposition to interfere with the smooth running of the community would bring about the prompt and summary dismissal of the offending teacher.
 He would be unceremoniously dismissed, and his alternate in waiting would be immediately installed in his place."
 (134:3.6)